 Care Redesign Guide: Better Health and Lower Costs for People with Complex Needs

-Guide made for the Better Health Lower Costs collaboration initiativewith the Institute for Healthcare Improvement.
+This guide was made for the Better Health, Lower Costs collaboration initiativewith the Institute for Healthcare Improvement.

 Lown Conference Poster

-A Spectrum funded research project; this project looked at clinical and economic results of Stanford Coorindated Care.
+A Spectrum funded research project, this project looks at clinical and economic results of Stanford Coorindated Care.